craftweg/website/priv/posts/2022-06-23-modular-typescript.md

 ---
 title: "Modular projects, Typescript, and developer experience"
-categories: ['typescript', 'developer experience', 'modularity']
+tags: ['typescript', 'developer experience', 'modularity']
 ---

 Have you tried to set up a modular Typescript project with multiple NPM packages?